jasonb1910/cse-15l-lab-reports/lab-report-5.md

 Because the script exited after the last `if` statement above, which means the java files could not compile so it would print out *File cannot compile.
 Try again later!* and give score 0/100 at that step.
 All the command lines after the `if` statement will not run because the script stopped.

-Therefore, the final output for *Student's submission 3* will be:
+Therefore, the final output for *Student's Submission 3* will be:

 ```
 ListExamples.java exist!